melusina-org/cid/README.md

 and visit our GoCD instance on `gocd.cid.local`.
-The tool is a thin wrapper around docker compose, and the containers can be stopped by hitting Ctrl-C or using the command `./tool/docker_compose stop`.
+The tool is a thin wrapper around docker compose, and the containers can be stopped by hitting Ctrl-C or using the command `% operation/stop`.

 ## Dump and restore data volumes